Microbiome Profiling at Biomcare

 Communication is essential for a successful project

 In addition to generating the reports, we invite you to a face-to-face meeting at Biomcares location to discuss the results.
 We will walk you through the performed analysis and answer your questions to ensure you are confident with the provided results.
-If the discussion identifies additional analyses that could be informative, Biomcare will perform these analyses at no extra cost.
+If the discussion identifies additional analysis that could be informative, Biomcare will perform these analyses at no extra cost.
 We further support with modifications to the generated illustrations such as changes of labels and colors, and support with the generation of joint figure panels where requested.
 For each project, Biomcare accommodates requests for modifications up to ca. six hours of work, after which an hourly rate takes effect.
 Biomcare will of course inform you before any work that requires extra payment is initiated.